Quantum communication on the bosonic loss-dephasing channel

 The phenomenon of bosonic dephasing is mathematically described by the \emph{bosonic dephasing channel} $\pazocal{D}_\gamma$~\cite{Loss_dephasing0,exact-solution,PhysRevA.102.042413}, which maps the state $\rho=\sum_{m,n=0}^\infty\rho_{mn}\ketbra{m}{n}$, written in the Fock basis, to \bb \pazocal{D}_\gamma(\rho)\coloneqq \sum_{m,n=0}^\infty\rho_{mn}e^{-\frac{\gamma}{2}(m-n)^2}\ketbra{m}{n}\,, \ee resulting in a reduction in magnitude of the off-diagonal elements.
 When $\gamma=0$, the bosonic dephasing channel is noiseless.
 In contrast, when $\gamma\to\infty$, it completely annihilates all off-diagonal components of the input density matrix, reducing it to an incoherent probabilistic mixture of Fock states.
 Moreover, the bosonic dephasing channel is never anti-degradable and it is always degradable~\cite{PhysRevA.102.042413}.

 Consider an optical system undergoing simultaneous loss and dephasing over a finite time interval.
 At each instant, the system is susceptible to both an infinitesimal pure-loss channel and an infinitesimal bosonic dephasing channel.
 Hence, the overall channel, which describes the simultaneous effect of loss and dephasing, results in a suitable composition of numerous concatenations between infinitesimal pure-loss and bosonic dephasing channels.
-However, given that (i) the pure-loss channel and the bosonic dephasing channel commute, i.e.~$\pazocal{E}_\lambda\circ\pazocal{D}_\gamma=\pazocal{D}_\gamma\circ\pazocal{E}_\lambda$; (ii) the composition of pure-loss channels is a pure-loss channel, $\pazocal{E}_{\lambda_1}\circ \pazocal{E}_{\lambda_2}=\pazocal{E}_{\lambda_1\lambda_2}$; and (iii) the composition of bosonic dephasing channels is a bosonic dephasing channel, $\pazocal{D}_{\gamma_1}\circ \pazocal{D}_{\gamma_2}=\pazocal{D}_{\gamma_1+\gamma_2}$; it follows that the combined effect of loss and dephasing can be modelled by the composition \bb \pazocal{N}_{\lambda,\gamma}\coloneqq \pazocal{E}_\lambda\circ\pazocal{D}_\gamma\,, \ee which we will refer to as the \emph{bosonic loss-dephasing channel}~\footnote{The Supplementary Material provides detailed derivations and additional results concerning the bosonic loss-dephasing channel for interested readers.}.
+However, given that (i) the pure-loss channel and the bosonic dephasing channel commute, $\pazocal{E}_\lambda\circ\pazocal{D}_\gamma=\pazocal{D}_\gamma\circ\pazocal{E}_\lambda$; (ii) the composition of pure-loss channels is a pure-loss channel, $\pazocal{E}_{\lambda_1}\circ \pazocal{E}_{\lambda_2}=\pazocal{E}_{\lambda_1\lambda_2}$; and (iii) the composition of bosonic dephasing channels is a bosonic dephasing channel, $\pazocal{D}_{\gamma_1}\circ \pazocal{D}_{\gamma_2}=\pazocal{D}_{\gamma_1+\gamma_2}$; it follows that the combined effect of loss and dephasing can be modelled by the composition \bb \pazocal{N}_{\lambda,\gamma}\coloneqq \pazocal{E}_\lambda\circ\pazocal{D}_\gamma\,, \ee which we will refer to as the \emph{bosonic loss-dephasing channel}.